ezra-buckingham/ezra-buckingham.github.io/content/blog/containers-ci_cd.md

 ## Improving the Solution

 We can alleviate both of those problems by splitting out each container build into their own build step, but tie them both into the parent "build" step.
-We can do this, by defining the parent "build" step inside of the `stages` list and then use the `stage` key in each container build to be set to "build".
-Since some of that results in a duplication of code (which if you ask me, one of the world's biggest problems is code duplication), we can use anchors and aliases.
-If you are unfamiliar with anchors and aliases in YAML, you should learn more about them in this [blog post](https://medium.com/@kinghuang/docker-compose-anchors-aliases-extensions-a1e4105d70bd).
+We can do this by defining the parent "build" step inside of the `stages` list and then use the `stage` key in each container build to be set to "build".
+Since some of those results in a duplication of code (which if you ask me, one of the world's biggest problems is code duplication), we can use anchors and aliases.
+If you are unfamiliar with anchors and aliases in YAML, you can learn more about them in this [blog post](https://medium.com/@kinghuang/docker-compose-anchors-aliases-extensions-a1e4105d70bd).
 For our CI/CD configuration, we can create an anchor for a "global" configuration and then reference that anchor as an alias in each build.

 ```yaml
 image: docker:19.03.12